How to become an investor? If you’ve hitched your wagon to the Deep Dish caravan, this is a problem you’re going to run into pretty quickly.

 Not convinced?
-This topic is really important and the psychology behind it is kind of fascinating, so I’ll write a dedicated post on it soon.
+This topic is really important and the psychology behind it is fascinating, so I’ll write a dedicated post on it soon.

-UPDATE: Here it is folks!
-How a Billionaire Fund Manager Taught Me to Invest Using the Force
+(UPDATE: Check out How a Billionaire Taught me to Invest Using the Force)

 As an investing noob, some options are automatically out of your reach.
 Getting started in property usually requires a big chunk of change to begin with, and if you buy stocks individually it’s difficult to get enough diversification.